SAS-Neonlium/homebridge-smartthings/README.md

 ```

 ### 4. Configure the plugin
-after installing the plugin, you can configure the plugin from homebridge ui, you need the target url from step 1, and you need to add the client id and secret from the app you created in step 2.
+After installing the plugin, you can configure the plugin from homebridge ui, you need the target url from step 1, and you need to add the client id and secret from the app you created in step 2.

 ### 5. Authorize the plugin
-once you have configured the plugin, you can authorize the plugin by clicking the authorize link found in the plugin log, after authorization proceed to restart homebridge.
+Once you have configured the plugin, you can authorize the plugin by clicking the authorize link found in the plugin log, after authorization proceed to restart homebridge.